Azure/azure-relay-bridge/OVERVIEW.md

 configuration that refers to the `127.1.2.3` address, for example `azbridge -L 127.1.2.3:1433:relay`.

-When used as a *local forwarder gateway*, you will need to use addresses that can be reached by the clients in your network, and ideally have a multi-homed setup where the gateway node has a network address, e.g. from the `10.x.x.x` range, per remote target service host.
+When you use the bridge as a "gateway" which can be reached from other machines accessing the tunnel, you will need to use addresses that can be reached by the clients in your network, and ideally have a multi-homed setup where the gateway node has a network address, e.g. from the `10.x.x.x` range, per remote target service host.
 For naming support, those network addresses should be registered in a DNS service reachable and used by the clients in your network.
 A DNS service is also required for resolving wildcard addresses, even for the local scenario.

 With a local configuration, when using *azbridge* to reach a Microsoft SQL Server instance endpoint (port 1433) on a different network, you would use the following